Robert Kirkman: Accolades

+In 2010, Kirkman's comic series The Walking Dead received the Eisner Award for Best Continuing Series.
 In 2012, he received a special Innovator Award at the Saturn Awards for his work adapting his comic books to the screen as well as serving as executive producer of The Walking Dead.

-The Walking Dead garnered nominations for Best New Series and Best Television Series Drama at the Writers Guild of America Awards 2011 and the 68th Golden Globe Awards.
-Not stopping at nominations, the show clinched prestigious honors including Television Program of the Year by the American Film Institute in 2010 and 2012, along with IGN's Best Horror Series in 2012 and 2016.
+The Walking Dead television series garnered nominations for Best New Series and Best Television Series Drama at the Writers Guild of America Awards 2011 and the 68th Golden Globe Awards.
+The show clinched prestigious honors including Television Program of the Year by the American Film Institute in 2010 and 2012, along with IGN's Best Horror Series in 2012 and 2016.
 Additionally, it secured two Emmy Awards for Outstanding Prosthetic Makeup in 2011 and 2012.

 In 2020, he was granted a special award ("Fauve d'honneur") at the Angoulême International Comics Festival for his overall achievement.